David-Zhubrev/kotlin-argparser/README.md

 Although, you can use any string (without spaces) when using this framework, it is a bad idea not to follow those general rules, because it may be misleading and hard to understand for the end-user.

 There are 3 types of Options:
-- `Options.required` - creates a non-nullable option that is required and an error will be returned as a result if this option is missed
+- `Options.required` - creates a non-nullable option that is required and `ParseResult.Error` is returned as a result if this option is missed
 - `Options.nullable` - creates a nullable option
 - `Options.withDefaultValue` - creates a non-nullable option that will return provided default value if input lacks this option